srini31/SDCar_t2_p3_PID_Controller/README.md

 In the video, we can see that during  a sharp right turn -> stright road -> left turn -> straight scenario, the car velocity goes from 12 mph -> 18 mph -> 10 mph -> 24 mph - 15 mph.
 This is all due to the CTE feedback from the simualtor.

-![video][image9]
+![car_video][image9]

 #### Describe how the final hyperparameters were chosen.
 The final parameters were mostly chosen by trial and error observing the behavior of the car and going through the lectures to understand the contribution of each of the parameters Kp, Kd and Ki.
 I was able to determine that the car can be tuned without the use of twiddle for this project.
 I did try to implement some code that roughly tries to mimic twiddle but was not able to notice the differences of using this.

 #### Behavior of the car PID controller on a straight road
 When the road is straight, the CTE is very low and that results in a small steer_value and throttle value.
 Due to this the car slows down considerably to 2.5 mph.

-![Low CTE straight road][image2]
+![low cte - straight road][image2]

 #### Behavior of the car PID controller at a left curve
 The car approaches a left curve with 4 mph and as the curve increases, the CTE goes up and the the resulting PD values increase as well.
 Due to this the steer_value and throttle value increase.
-The car steers more and also moves faster to upto 12 mph at the peak of the turn
+The car steers more and also moves faster to upto 12 mph at the peak of the turn.

 ![left curve 1][image3]

 ![left curve 2][image4]